Chapman0925/Economic-Data-Analysis/README.md

  5. Data Visualization

-  - Utilized plotly.express library to visualize our data for the unemployment rate in different states from 1980 to 2020
+  - Utilized plotly.express library to visualize our data for the unemployment rate in different states from 1980 to 2020 ( graph can be downloaded as pic in file)

   - Utilized Barplot to demonstrated the Unemployment Rate in 2020 May within different states.